 - Every published scientific and government survey of recreational fishers shows a clear majority support sanctuaries.

 - This 'review' is a waste of time and money.
 There’s already been 10 years of science, 606 days of consultation, 750,000 public and stakeholder submissions, with 95% support.

-- Initiated by John Howard's Government in 1998, and finalised by the Labor Government in 2012, our national network of sanctuaries crossed political divides and should be a proud legacy for both Liberal and Labor.
+- Initiated by John Howard's Government in 1998, and finalised by the Labor Government in 2012, our national network of sanctuaries crossed political divides and should be a proud legacy for Liberal, Labor and the Greens.